 These are some of the most important events in the history of the Capitoline Museums:

 - 1734.
-The Capitoline Museums are opened to the public.
+The Capitoline Museums are open to the public.

 - 1737.
 The Dying Gaul is added to the collection by Pope Clement XII.

-- Late 1930s.
+- The late 1930s.
 The Galleria Lapidaria, an underground passageway linking the two buildings, is built.

 The Capitoline Museums are not free to enter.
 You must purchase a hosted entry or guided tour ticket.

 The Capitoline Museums are certainly worth visiting.
 They are believed to be the oldest museum in the world and host a collection of ancient sculptures and some of the most iconic statues.